florisbechger/monitor-windows-services/README.md

 Copy and (re)name "laptop_menu.ps1" according the same naming convention.
 Run "[server-name]_menu.ps1"

-There are a few other options to select from in the menu (e.g. Select Log-Folder, Check Hardware) The basic Controller scripts provide you with 80 different Service listings, you can add more of course
+There are a few other options to select from in the menu (e.g. Select Log-Folder, Check Hardware, Check Variables) The basic Controller scripts provide you with 80 different Service listings, you can add more of course